ignite/cli/docs/3 Scaffold a Blockchain/3 Type Scaffold.md

 # Launchpad

-Using `starport type` on a Launchpad app will create the following files:
+A project that is scaffolded with the Launchpad version of Cosmos SDK creates the following files:

 ```
 .
 └── x